Silver In Each Time Frame, And A $27 Medium-Term Target

 Short term

-The short term moves seem little more than a series of stop runs, with the move over $18.5 in April taking short stops, and the move below the March low doing the opposite.
+The short-term moves seem little more than a series of stop runs, with the move over $18.5 in April taking short stops, and the move below the March low doing the opposite.

 Actually, one of those stops was mine as I tried to buy near the March lows.
-I will try again at $15.9, this time with a much wider stop as I strongly believe the current decline is near an end, and the short to medium term path is higher.
-This chart is from me weekend update.
+I will try again at $15.9, this time with a much wider stop as I strongly believe the current decline is near an end, and the short- to medium-term path is higher.
+This chart is from my weekend update.

-Although we can discount much of the short term price action as 'noise', noise can be quite painful if your position size is too large.
-There well may be a short term move back to $18 and another decline, but the moves in this timeframes are hard to call.
+Although we can discount much of the short-term price action as 'noise', noise can be quite painful if your position size is too large.
+There well may be a short-term move back to $18 and another decline, but the moves in these time frames are hard to call.

-I plan on holding a smaller position for any move towards the $27 medium term target.
+I plan on holding a smaller position for any move towards the $27 medium-term target.

 Conclusions

-The trends in silver are very mixed depending on which timeframe you view them.
-Our approach should fit our timeframe.
+The trends in silver are very mixed depending on which time frame you view them.
+Our approach should fit our time frame.
 To summarize:

 Very long term - the trend is up.
 Hold.